magenta/magenta/magenta/models/music_vae/README.md

 --hparams=batch_size=32,learning_rate=0.0005
 ```

+These models are particularly sensitive to the `free_bits` and `max_beta`
+hparams.
+Decreasing the effect of the KL loss (by increasing `free_bits` or
+decreasing `max_beta`) results in a model that produces better reconstructions,
+but with potentially worse random samples.
+Increasing the effect of the KL loss
+typically results in the opposite.
+The default config settings of these hparams
+are an attempt to reach a balance between good sampling and reconstruction,
+but the best settings are dataset-dependent and will likely need to be adjusted.

 Finally, you should also launch an evaluation job (using `--mode=eval` with a
 heldout dataset) in order to compute metrics such as accuracy and to avoid
 overfitting.

 Once your model has trained sufficiently, you can load the checkpoint into the
-[Colab Notebook](https://goo.gl/magenta/musicvae-paper) to do inference and produce audio outputs.
+[Colab Notebook](https://goo.gl/magenta/musicvae-paper) to do inference and
+produce audio outputs.